KidPudel/Iggy-s-Vault/languages/golang/slices under the hood.md

 if cap hit the limit, then *the new struct* with **new memory** is returned meaning, function `append()`, tries to put new element on position `len+1`

+> **just like in Odin [[dynamic arrays]], but instead of operating with the same holder by passing reference to the same, we keeping up to date by returning to a new holder.**

 ```go
 s := make([]int, 3, 6)